Torwent/wasp-setup/README.md

 ./bolt-uninstall.sh
 ```

+The script will:
+- Remove Bolt executable and libraries
+- Remove configuration files
+- Clean up environment variables
+- Remove desktop entries

 ## Requirements
 - Windows: Windows 7 or higher
 - Linux: Debian 10+ or Ubuntu-based distribution

 ## Note
 After installation, you may need to log out and log back in for all changes to take effect.
+This ensures that environment variables and desktop entries are properly reloaded.